pingidentity/status-servlet/README.md

 Request the servlet at the configured path.
 For example, *https://server/status*.
 If the Broker's services are available, a 200 OK will be returned.
-Otherwise, a 500 INTERNAL SERVER ERROR will be returned.
+Otherwise, a 503 SERVICE UNAVAILABLE will be returned.

 ## Installation